LimeChain/unifi-docs/docs/tee-multi-prover.md

 ## Brief Overview

 ![Brief Overview](/img/tee-multi-prover/overview.png)
+*(Note: This design represents the ideal approach and may differ from the existing implementation.)*

 This diagram illustrates how the TEE Validity Proof interacts with the L1 rollup contract:
 	1. Whenever the prover relayer needs to update the rollup state on L1, it sends a Proof of Block to the TEE Prover.
 The Proof of Block contains all the necessary states, enabling the TEE Prover to perform stateless state transitions.